Home

 Standard Canary Seed Mixture

-A good standard mixture is Pretty Bird Premium Canary Seed.
+A good standard mixture is easy to find at any good pet store.
+Even your local Walmart will have a basic mixture that will be fine for your canary.
 This species-specific daily feeding formula may be fed as-is or manually mixed with fresh fruits, nuts, and greens for variety.

 However, even the best "standard" seed mixes for canaries may be short on vitamins A, B, C, and D. Supplement your canary's diet with vitamins and plenty of healthy treats for a happy healthy pet.